 Inbound EDI documents adhere to widely accepted standards, which allows them to be handled in a uniform, predictable fashion.
 They have standard "envelope" information that indicates who the document has come from and to whom it is intended.
 Because the envelope information has been standardized, CIC can provide services that examine the envelope, determine who it is from, what kind of document is within, and then direct it to one or more Business Processes that handle the integration activity.

-Note on diagram key: The colors represented in the key refer to three different Projects in which the resources are created.
+Note on diagram key: The colors represented in the key refer to different Projects in which the resources are created.
+Note the use of Core.

 Among the many design resources used in this pipeline, the following are specifically made to work with inbound EDI integrations.